renesas-rcar/meta-vc/docs/hyperflash.md

 root@h3vc2:~#
 ```

-It is possible to access the hyperflash partitions simply by
+It is possible to access the hyperflash partitions using the tools
-reading/writing the `/dev/mtdblock*` files.
+provided with mtd-utils.

 Example: How to flash a new version of u-boot from Linux